What makes the Cambridge Linguistics course so special?

 What jobs do Newnham Linguistics students go on to do?

-Apart from pursuing further study on the MPhil and PhD level, graduates can embark on careers in, among others, media, advertising, law, civil service, translating, interpreting, speech therapy, teaching, or computer consultancy.
-The interdisciplinary nature of the subject proves to be useful in many diversified professions, either directly (phonetics for speech therapy, logic for law, pragmatics for cross-cultural communication in business) or indirectly, as general knowledge of how conversation, language, and the mind work.
+Apart from pursuing further study on the MPhil and PhD level, graduates can embark on careers in, among others, media, publishing, advertising, law, civil service, translating, interpreting, speech therapy, teaching, or digital technology.
+The interdisciplinary nature of the subject proves to be useful in many diversified professions, either directly (phonetics for speech therapy, semantics and pragmatics for law and, for cross-cultural communication in business) or indirectly, as general knowledge of how conversation, language, and the mind work.

 Cambridge linguists who continue with MPhil and PhD studies have a good record of employment in prestigious academic institutions and companies.